-If you suffer from asthma, allergies, or other respiratory conditions, you likely know how helpful an air purifier can be in making sure the air your family breathes is clean.
+If you have asthma, allergies, or other respiratory conditions, you likely know how helpful an air purifier can be in ensuring the air your family breathes is clean.

 A good air purifier improves indoor air quality by removing contaminants from the air and reducing or even eliminating things like second-hand tobacco smoke.

-Along with practices like frequent handwashing, wearing face masks in public, and maintaining social distance, air purifiers are a great addition to your family’s strategy to stay healthy and safe.
+Along with frequent handwashing, air purifiers are a great addition to your family’s strategy to stay healthy and safe.

 Air purifiers today provide a good combination of utility and leading technology to keep you healthy.